 First we create our project:

-cerebrium init streaming-falcon
+cerebrium init 5-streaming-endpoint

 It is important to think of the way you develop models using Cerebrium should be identical to developing on a virtual machine or Google Colab - so converting this should be very easy!